manymoments/manymoments.github.io/_posts/2020-11-29-the-lock-commit-paradigm.markdown

 author: Ittai Abraham, Kartik Nayak
 ---

 In this post, we explore one of the most celebrated and widely used techniques for reaching consensus: the **Lock-Commit paradigm**.
 This approach is a key technique of [DLS88](https://groups.csail.mit.edu/tds/papers/Lynch/jacm88.pdf), Lamport's [Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf), and many subsequent protocols.
-Protocols like Raft, PBFT, Tendermint, SBFT, Casper, HotStuff, etc are all based on this paradigm.
+Protocols like Raft, PBFT, Tendermint, SBFT, Casper, HotStuff, etc., are all based on this paradigm.

 We exemplify the *Lock-Commit paradigm* with a simple single-shot [synchronous protocol](/2019-06-01-2019-5-31-models/) (with message delay at most $\Delta$) for [uniform consensus](/2019-06-27-defining-consensus/) that is tolerant to $f$ [omission](/2020-09-13-synchronous-consensus-omission-faults/) failures, given $2f<n$.